-- The best tour director! — your friendly guide who’s at your side for the entire tour and available to answer all your questions.
+- An amazing tour director!
+Your friendly guide will be at your side for the entire tour and available to answer all of your questions.

-- Included are all entrance fees, applicable taxes (including hotel city taxes) as well as some of the gratuities associated with the tour.
+- Included are all entrance fees, applicable taxes (including hotel city taxes) and some of the gratuities associated with the tour.

-- Visits to carefully selected wineries of different sizes and a chance to talk to the owners who make the wines you enjoy!
+- Visits to carefully selected wineries of different sizes and a chance to talk to the winemakers!

 - A perfect mix of wine and non-wine related activities.

-- Immersion in Italy’s culture and heritage up close and often, off the beaten track.
+- Immersion in Italy’s culture and heritage up close and off the beaten track.

 - Group sizes typically consisting of 12 to 16 participants.

 - Transfers and accommodations pre and post tour.

 - Any expense incurred for personal items, services or hotel room extras.